Here, we will explain how to shorten the run time for tests.

 3. Edit batch run settings

-In an existing or new batch run setting, click "+" button to add a pattern.
+In an existing or new batch run setting, click Add to add a pattern.

-On the one hand, drag and drop the test case label "Flow A" into the containing
+On the one hand, drag and drop the test case label Daily run (Flow A) into Includes.

-Set the other one to include "Flow B" as well.
+Set the other one to include Daily run (Flow B) as well.

 Instead of labels, test case numbers can also be specified, and the order in which test cases are executed can also be specified.